-Thursday 16.7.2020 in Latest Developments in Macedonia Country Page
+Thursday 16.7.2020 in Latest Developments in North Macedonia Country Page

 A few months ago, CSOs called on the government to change its decision about the funding cuts from the state budget which had been allocated to support associations and foundations.
 Since the civil society sector was also affected by the COVID-19 pandemic, the government has reconsidered and decided to include CSOs for economic assistance measures.
 Furthermore, the government announced a call for CSOs to apply for financial aid.
 The call was open until 11th June 2020.
 Although more than 100 NGOs have applied, only 40 of them were chosen.